Holistic medicine sings their praises, and even scientists are starting to take notice of the many benefits adaptogenic mushrooms can provide.

 While some medicinal mushrooms have relaxing properties, others can give you an energy boost.
 For instance, cordyceps mushrooms seem to boost energy levels by aiding in ATP production in cellular mitochondria.

 According to a human study, the cordyceps mushroom appears to reduce inflammation and increase the body’s natural ventilatory and metabolic thresholds.
-After 12 weeks of taking a cordyceps mushroom extract, the subjects were able to exercise for longer and recover quicker than their counterparts who were taking a placebo.

 6. Your Pets Can Benefit from Adaptogenic Mushrooms, Too